metrics-js/process/README.md

 ```

 Each metric is collected by a collector.
 Most collectors will provide metrics on each scheduled
 run but some metrics will only run once due to its nature.
-There is also sertain metrics which
-only will be collected for sertain operating systems it run on.
-Please see [collectors](#collectors)
-for further detail.
+Some metrics will not be collected on
+some operating systems.
+Please see [collectors](#collectors) for further detail.

 ### On not staying alive

-The internal scheduler is a defered interval which prevents kicking off the collection of a new set of
+The internal scheduler is a defered interval which prevents kicking off the collection of a new
-metrics before any previous collection of metrics has finished.
-This prevent duplicate metrics and possible
+set of metrics before any previous collection of metrics has finished.
+This prevents duplicate
-memory leaks if any of the async operations of collecting the metrics get stail for some weird
+metrics and possible memory leaks if any of the async operations of collecting the metrics get
-reason.
+stale for some weird reason.

-The scheduler is by default unrefered so it will not hold up your node.js process.
+The scheduler is by default [unrefered](https://nodejs.org/en/docs/guides/timers-in-node/) so
+it will not hold up your node.js process.

 ## Constructor